DaanDeMeyer/reproc/README.md

 option.
 This requires the latest version of [Doxygen](https://www.stack.nl/~dimitri/doxygen/) to be installed and available from the PATH.
-After building the generated documentation can be found in the `docs/html` directory of the build directory.
-Open `docs/html/index.html` in your browser to view the documentation.
+After building the generated documentation can be found in the `docs` subdirectory of the build directory.
+Open `docs/index.html` in your browser to view the documentation.

 ## Error handling